 They went out from us, but they were not really of us; for if they had been of us, they would have remained with us; but they went out, so that it would be shown that they all are not of us.1 John 2:19(NASB)

-False doctrine and deceptive teachings proliferate today and in this passage, John gives us some strategies in identifying those professing the truth, yet believing an erroneous gospel.
-Such people have a form of godliness, yet deny the truth of the gospel of grace - delivered to us by Christ's apostles and recorded in Scripture.
+False doctrine and deceptive teachings proliferate today, and in this passage, John gives us some strategies in identifying those professing the truth, yet believing an erroneous gospel.
+Such people have: "A form of godliness, yet deny the truth of the gospel of grace."

-Although they may deceive some genuine Christians, these people have no unity with the Body, and their exit from our company identifies their hidden agenda.
-Like all the apostles of Christ, John is calling all believers to walk in the Spirit and truth, and to live a life that is consecrated to God.
-He is encouraging perseverance in the faith; an unswerving trust in God's word and a demonstration of good works.
-Jesus Himself said we would know those that are 'not really of us' - by their works.
+Although they may deceive some genuine Christians, these people have no unity with the Body and their exit from our company identifies their hidden agenda.
+Like all the apostles of Christ, John is calling all believers to walk in spirit and truth and to live a life that is consecrated to God.
+He is encouraging perseverance in the faith, an unswerving trust in God's Word, and a demonstration of good works.
+Jesus Himself said we would know those that are 'not really of us', by their works.

-Someone who has been saved by grace through faith in Christ, whose life is not a testimony of the truth... 'though eternally saved and secure in Christ, because of their faith in Him, will live a defeated life and dishonour the Lord Who bought them.
+Someone who has been saved by grace through faith in Christ whose life is not a testimony of the truth (though they are eternally saved and secure in Christ because of their faith in Him), will live a defeated life and dishonour the Lord Who bought them.
 Their life will be saved, but they will not receive a reward for living godly in Christ Jesus.
 They will be saved... 'as if by fire'.

 Heavenly Father, thank You for the many teachings that warn about false teachers.
-Help us to be discerning, when meeting those who pretend to be believers, yet live a lie and believe a false gospel.
-Give me wisdom I pray and help me to live in unity of the body; to walk in spirit and truth; to remain doctrinally sound and to live a life that honours Your name.
-Protect those that are deceived by false teachers and give them discernment to know the truth - this we ask in Jesus' name, AMEN.
+Help me to be discerning when meeting those who pretend to be believers yet live a lie and believe a false gospel.
+Give me wisdom, I pray, and help me to live in unity of the Body, to walk in spirit and truth, to remain doctrinally sound, and to live a life that honours Your name.
+Protect those that are deceived by false teachers and give them discernment to know the truth.
+In Jesus' name, AMEN.